Understand how pregnancy or early motherhood might affect cognition.

-Many with heart failure worry that sex might harm their heart.
+Many people with heart failure worry that sex might harm their hearts.
 How do you know when it's OK to be intimate?
 Cardiac rehab and counseling can help.

 A normal resting heart rate for adults ranges from 60 to 100 beats per minute.
 A heart rate above or below that may signal a problem.

 Acid-controlling medications may do more than prevent heartburn.
 They may also interfere with vitamin B-12 absorption.

 Heavy periods may cause iron deficiency anemia, which folic acid supplements can't treat.

 Heel spurs — Bony growths not necessarily the cause of your heel pain.

 Know how to relieve painful, swollen veins in the anus and rectum during pregnancy.

 Although hepatitis C is highly contagious, the risk of sexual transmission is very low.

 End-stage complications of hepatitis C include liver failure and liver cancer.